 - Information resources, models and best practices, online and in-person training, and conference programming specific to the contexts of performing arts organizations to address the need for expanded emergency preparedness knowledge and expertise in the field.

-- Online toolkits with resources to build customized preparedness plans to suit the needs and capacities of a diverse range of organizational sizes and situations.
+- An online resource to build customized preparedness plans to suit the needs and capacities of a diverse range of organizational sizes and situations.

 - “Circuit Rider” mentoring programs to provide local community-based training, consulting, and expertise in selected cities and states.
-Mentoring will support the development of individual institutional emergency plans and area-wide networks and partnerships.
+Mentoring supports the development of individual institutional emergency plans and area-wide networks and partnerships.

 - Grants to provide the resources to build or enhance cooperative emergency networks in cities, states, and regions, and to support the creation of continuity of operations and emergency preparedness plans for individual institutions.

-This three-year project was launched in January of 2017 through a generous grant from the Andrew W. Mellon Foundation.
+This project was launched in January of 2017 through a generous grant from the Mellon Foundation.
 The Project Partners bring together knowledge of the performing arts field and expertise in emergency preparedness from both the performing arts and cultural heritage communities.
-Project Partners include: ArtsReady at South Arts, Conservation Center for Art & Historic Artifacts, LYRASIS, Midwest Art Conservation Center, National Coalition for Arts' Preparedness and Emergency Response, National Performance Network, New Jersey State Council on the Arts, Northeast Document Conservation Center, Performing Arts Alliance, and the Western States and Territories Preservation Assistance Service.
+Project Partners include: ArtsReady at South Arts, Conservation Center for Art & Historic Artifacts, International Association of Blacks in Dance, LYRASIS, Midwest Art Conservation Center, National Coalition for Arts' Preparedness and Emergency Response, National Performance Network, New Jersey State Council on the Arts, Northeast Document Conservation Center, and the Western Arts Alliance.

 This implementation project is designed to test ideas and models resulting from a 2016 planning grant, which assessed issues and needs among performing arts organizations regarding emergency plan development.
 A White Paper describing activities and findings of the planning grant may be found here.